xefigueroa/holberton-system_engineering-devops/0x19-postmortem/README.md

 The root cause of the incident in question was in fact a typographical error in which `/var/www/html/wp-settings.php` when tyring to load the file `/var/www/html/wp-includes/class-wp-locale.phpp` indicated that said file was non-existent.
 The file extension `.phpp` was supposed to be `.php`.
 Once the typo was corrected, tested and comfirmed to function accordingly a Puppet manifest was made to automate the fix on remaining servers affected if any.

 ## Corrective and preventative measures
 Testing is imperative in order to prevent such incidents and more importantly diminish errors that require unnesesary work such as a typographical error.
 Nevertheless reviewing code and monitoring servers for a time period are also good ways to correct and prevent these types of ocurrences and at the same time focus on more hard to detect situations.
+Also fire Bob!
+It was his fault!
+(Theres no actual Bob and no Bobs were harmed during the making of this task.)